Garages. Basements. Attics. Spare rooms. We've seen customers fit a golf simulator pretty much everywhere.

 2. Width

 The swing area to the left and right of the tee is also important.
-If you have both right and left-handed friends, a wider golf simulator room lets both golf easily.
+If you want your tee in the center of the simulator, or have both right- and left-handed friends, you'll need a wider golf simulator room.
+If you don't have a lot of width in your golf room, you can offset your tee, and get away with a smaller space

 How wide should my golf simulator be?

 To golf indoors, you need a room at least 9'-10’ wide.
-But, most golfers will be more comfortable swinging in a space closer to 14' wide.
+But, if you want your tee centered in the golf simulator (to accommodate both right- and left-handed golfers) you'll need a space at least 14' wide.
 Ultimately, make sure you have enough room to swing without hitting a wall.
-If you'll have both right and left-handed golfers using your sim, make sure there's room on both sides.

 3. Depth